TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Syntax/FileImports/Index.rst

 * Recursion is allowed: Imported files can have :typoscript:`@import` statements.

-* .. versionchanged:: 12.0

-  It is allowed to put :typoscript:`@import` within a condition.
+* It is allowed to put :typoscript:`@import` within a condition.
 This example imports the additional file only if a frontend user is logged in:

   .. code-block:: typoscript